crdrury/Unity-Rhubarb-Lip-Syncer/README.md

 # Unity Rhubarb Lip Syncer

 This is a Unity Editor script for automating lip sync animations using [Rhubarb Lip Sync](https://github.com/DanielSWolf/rhubarb-lip-sync).
 Currently it is only fully functional on Windows.
 Theoretically Mac and Linux should be usable with a few extra steps, but this is currently untested.
 Steps to do so are at the bottom of this page.
-The following prerequsites are still required for this approach.
+The following prerequisites are still required for this approach.

 ## Prerequisites